 Welcome and thanks for visiting Gluten-Free-Way.com!
-A 2009 celiac disease diagnosis was a major, life altering event for this (at the time) high fiber, low fat girl.
+Finding out I had celiac disease was a major, life altering event for this (at the time) high fiber, low fat girl.
 Everything I had known in the way of food changed – especially all of the memories of the foods I grew up with.
-And, I went through the transition pretty much by myself, experiencing both the ups and downs of navigating this gluten free journey as well as the misery, pity parties and boredom.
-Now, because my health has drastically improved, and I know how to quickly maneuver through the gluten-filled world, it’s really no big deal for me anymore.
+And on top of it all, I went through the transition pretty much by myself, experiencing both the ups and downs of navigating this gluten free journey as well as the misery, pity parties and boredom.
+Now, because my health has drastically improved and I know how to quickly maneuver through the gluten-filled world, it’s really no big deal for me anymore.

 WHO I AM

-I am a person living a gluten free lifestyle due to a celiac disease diagnosis.
-When I went gluten free, my awareness of flavors and textures became more acute – or I just mourned the flavors and textures I spent a lifetime enjoying.
+My Gluten Free Journey – click to read my story about my diagnosis and journey. – I am a person living a gluten free lifestyle due to a celiac disease diagnosis.
+When I went gluten free, either my awareness of flavors and textures became more acute – or I just mourned the flavors and textures I spent a lifetime enjoying.
 I truly enjoy the challenge of creating gluten free recipes.
 I view life from a celiac’s perspective and pay a great deal of attention to cross contamination and manufacturing processes, so take my extremism on that subject for what it is.
 I do try to cook at home and make my own stuff, but in our fast paced, processed food world, cannot always avoid having to eat a commercially prepared gluten free product.
 Otherwise I would probably be miserable.
 I encourage you to find your own individual balance that works for you.

 Although I’ve learned a great deal over the past several years, information seems to constantly change, and keeping up with gluten free and celiac disease information could very well be a lifelong process.
-I put my time and resources into creating and testing recipes and also managing this site.
-For your convenience, I include information on products and brands I’ve personally use and have had success with, but encourage you to shop around to get the best gluten free products to fit your needs and budget.
 Always be diligent with understanding and questioning manufacturer’s labels, including ingredients and processing practices, as the gluten free status can change at any time!
 It’s up to you to stay safe!

 WHO I’M NOT